Asiffaiz/quran-english-privacy-policy/privacy-policy.md

 ## Collection of Routine Information

-This  Quran $ English track basic information about their users.
-This information includes, but is not limited to, IP addresses,  Quran $ English details, timestamps and referring pages.
-None of this information can personally identify specific user to this Quran $ English.
+This  Quran & English Translation track basic information about their users.
+This information includes, but is not limited to, IP addresses,  Quran & English Translation details, timestamps and referring pages.
+None of this information can personally identify specific user to this Quran & English Translation.
 The information is tracked for routine administration and maintenance purposes.